On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Assumptions and main results

 Having given the Assumptions \ref{A1} to \ref{A4} we are ready to formulate the local in time well-posedness result: \begin{theorem} Let the Assumptions \ref{A1} to \ref{A4} be satisfied.
 Assume also that

-Then the Cauchy problem \eqref{weakdepa} to \eqref{initial} has a unique local solution $(\uu,\phi,\PP)$ in the maximal time interval $(0,\hat{T})$ for some $0<\hat{T}\leq T$ in the sense of Definition \ref{solution concept}. \end{theorem} Compared to Assumption \ref{A3}, it is relatively much easier to find sufficient conditions which will guarantee the validity of the Assumptions \ref{A1}, \ref{A2} and \ref{A4} and are satisfied by the practical applications.
-Due to their diversity it is however difficult to impose such conditions in a unified way, we thus decide to keep the setting as general as it can be and omit the details here.
+where $(\cdot,\cdot)_{\frac{1}{r},r}$ denotes the real interpolation.
+Then the Cauchy problem \eqref{weakdepa} to \eqref{initial} has a unique local solution $(\uu,\phi,\PP)$ in the maximal time interval $(0,\hat{T})$ for some $0<\hat{T}\leq T$ in the sense of Definition \ref{solution concept}. \end{theorem} In practical applications, the fulfilment of the Assumptions \ref{A1}, \ref{A2} and \ref{A4} can be achieved by imposing sufficiently smooth conditions on the underlying domain and the external loadings.
 The problem hence reduces to finding precise conditions, under which the abstractly formulated Assumption \ref{A3} is satisfied.
 For 2D case, the Assumption \ref{A3} is an immediate consequence of the elliptic regularity result given by \cite{HDJonssonKneesRehberg2016} (Theorem \ref{higherorder} below).
-More precisely, we have the following: \begin{theorem} Suppose that the following assumptions are satisfied: \begin{enumerate}[label=(B\arabic*)] \item $\Omaga\subset\R^2$ is a bounded domain, $\partial\Omaga_{\uu},\partial\Omaga_{\phi}$ are closed, have non-zero surface measure and $\Omaga\cup\partial\Omaga_{\uu},\Omaga\cup\partial\Omaga_{\phi}$ are G1-regular.
+More precisely, we have the following: \begin{theorem} Suppose that the following assumptions are satisfied: \begin{enumerate}[label=(B\arabic*)] \item $\Omaga\subset\R^2$ is a bounded domain, $\Gamma_{\uu}$, $\Gamma_{\phi}$ are closed $1$-sets with non-zero surface measure and $\Omega\cup \Gamma_{\uu}$, $\Omega\cup \Gamma_{\phi}$ are Gr\"oger-regular (see Definition \ref{def of geometric sets}).